Graphic-Technologies/w2020/_course-content/week-6.md

 We will go into more detail on these topics as we move through the semester, but for now just make sure to keep those terms in mind.

 ### Destructive V.S.
-Non-destructive Editing Comparison
+Non-destructive Editing Example

 The simplest example of destructive v.s. non-destructive, and one of the most important to **always** remember, is to use a layer mask to remove unwanted areas of an image instead of erasing.
 Take a look at the example below.
-In both images, the background is effectively removed, showing the checkered pattern representing a transparent background.
+In both images, the background is removed, showing the checkered pattern representing a transparent background.
 The first example is destructive, with the pixels in the background being permanently erased, which makes it difficult or impossible to edit or undo those changes afterwards.
 The second example accomplishes the same result in a non-destructive way.
 The background is simply hidden with a layer mask, which can be edited and altered as many times as necessary.

 <figure>
 <img src="{{site.baseurl}}/images/course-content/week-6/destructive.png" alt="">